 - Room temperature butter is pliable, but not melting.
 The ideal temperature is between 65°-70° F.

 - Cake flour, all-purpose flour and bread flour are not interchangeable.
-To replace 1 cup of cake flour with all-purpose flour use 3/4 cup of all-purpose plus 2 tablespoons corn starch.
+Use the type of flour specified in the recipe.

 - For cake batters, the eggs and all dairy products should be at room temperature.